openaudible/openaudible/README.md

 ## Contributing

-This is a work in progress.
-It needs testing and bug reporting for all platforms.
+While stable, OpenAudible is always looking for improvements, testing and bug reporting for all platforms.
+Community support of all kinds is essential and greatly appreciated.

+- Donation of an [Open Source code signing certificate](https://www.certum.eu/certum/cert,offer_en_open_source_cs.xml) would be nice.
-- Exporting to a podcast format is planned
+- Exporting to a podcast format is being considered
-- Testing with regions is needed
+- Testing and feedback with regions is needed
 - Exporting to a format that supports the best mobile and linux audio book players is the goal.
+- Are chapters working well in your favorite audio book player?
-- The UI needs testing and cleaning up, especially for Linux.
+- UI improvement ideas welcome, especially for Linux.
-- Improved "first time setup" and connection needs major improvement
+- The in-app [help documentation](https://github.com/openaudible/openaudible/tree/master/src/main/help) is not great and ugly.
 - Support for multiple audible accounts would be nice
-- Donation of an [Open Source code signing certificate](https://www.certum.eu/certum/cert,offer_en_open_source_cs.xml) would be nice.

 Please feel free to submit issues and pull requests.

 ## Versioning